Why HVAC Is a Good Career Choice: What Youll Do as a Technician and How Much Youll Make

 Because HVAC is a fast-growing industry, your salary will reflect it.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
 Higher earners usually make around $56,600 and $68,000.
 Then again, total compensation can depend on where you live and its cost of living.
 Some HVAC techs working in management in a high-paying state may make as much as six figures.

-Aside from launching your own business, there are other paths for career advancement.
+In addition to owning your own business, there are other paths for career advancement.
 These include:

 • HVAC manager, $72,515 average salary